Agglomeration Dynamics of Business Services

-An important characteristic of the economic development in Europe and North America during the last few decades is a fast expansion of the business-service sector.
-The present paper aims at modeling the location dynamics of three categories of firms: (i) knowledge-intensive business-service firms, (ii) ordinary business-service firms and other firms, where the latter form the rest of the economy.
-In the theoretical framework, business-service firms have random-choice preferences and respond in a non-linear way to time distances in their contact efforts to customer firms.
-Business-service firms make their location decisions in response to local, intra-regional and extra-regional access to market demand.
-The econometric analysis makes use of information about time distances between zones in urban areas as well as between urban areas in the same agglomeration and between urban areas in different agglomerations.
-The empirical analysis shows how the number of jobs in the different sectors change in response to accessibility to purchasing power.
-The estimation results show that the change processes feature non-linear dependencies with varying spatial reach.
+A major characteristic of the economic development in European and North America duringthe past 10-15 years is a fast expansion of the producer-service sector.
+This paper considersthe location dynamics of two categories of firms: contact-intensive producer-service suppliersand other firms, where the latter form the rest of the economy.
+Urban regions are decomposedinto urban areas, and the latter into zones.
+In the theoretical framework firms have randomchoicepreferences and respond in a non-linear way to time distances in their contact efforts.They make their location decisions in response to local, intra-regional and extra-regionalaccess to market demand.
+This leads to a non-linear system that over time generatescumulative change processes of growth and decline.
+The econometric analysis makes use ofinformation about time distances between zones in urban areas as well as between urban areasin the same agglomeration and between urban areas in different agglomerations.
+Thisinformation is employed in an econometric model that depicts for each urban area how thenumber of jobs in different sectors change in response to the access to customers’ purchasingpower in the entire set of urban areas.
+The estimation results show that the cumulative changeprocesses feature non-linear behaviour.

 Place, publisher, year, edition, pages

 CESIS, KTH Royal Institute of Technology , 2008. , 20 p.

 CESIS Working Paper Series in Economics and Institutions of Innovation, 153